julianmendez/fcalib/README.md

-# fcalib
+# FCAlib
 *A library for algorithms in Formal Concept Analysis*

 ## Overview

-FCAlib is an open-source, extensible library for Formal Concept Analysis (FCA) tool developers that implements the FCAAPI.
+**FCAlib** is an open-source, extensible library for Formal Concept Analysis (FCA) tool developers that includes the [FCAAPI](http://julianmendez.github.io/fcaapi-old/).
 It provides basic functionalities that are needed for building an FCA tool.
 It supports incomplete contexts and includes efficient implementations of basic FCA algorithms like implicational closure, next-closed set, etc. It implements the attribute exploration algorithm in such a way that it can be used together with a custom implemented expert that supports FCAAPI.

-Javadoc for FCAlib can be found here.
-FCAlib is extended by OntoComPlib for using attribute exploration together with OWL ontologies.
-The following code segment shows how to create a formal context, add attributes to it, create an expert for this context, and start attribute
-exploration:
+FCAlib is extended by [OntoComPlib](http://julianmendez.github.io/ontocomplib/) for using attribute exploration together with OWL ontologies.
+The following code segment shows how to create a formal context, add attributes to it, create an expert for this context, and start attribute exploration:

 ```java
   // Create a formal context whose attributes are of type String, and whose objects have